-The Lost World: Jurassic Park does not feature any identifiable LGBTQ+ characters or themes.
-The narrative focuses on dinosaur survival, corporate exploitation, and family dynamics, without incorporating any elements related to queer identity or experiences.
+The Lost World: Jurassic Park does not include any identifiable LGBTQ+ characters or themes.
+The narrative focuses on a scientific expedition and dinosaur survival, without engaging with queer identity or experiences.

 The Lost World: Jurassic Park introduces new characters and continues the stories of existing ones, all of whom maintain their established genders from prior installments or source material.
 No character originally established as one gender is portrayed as a different gender.